 I know; it’s an eternal mystery.
 Taste is individual.
 But Hackworth’s book doesn’t have the number of technical flaws, which are less subjective than taste.
 I haven’t finished it yet, so the ending could disappoint me, but so far, it’s a great book.

 How do you find books?
 What types of recommendations work best for you?
 Blogger buzz, reader buzz, author buzz, Amazon or Goodreads reviews?

-Subscribe to my Bulletin to receive exclusive stories, poems, news, cover reveals and AMA opportunities.
+Subscribe to my Infectious Magic Bulletin to receive exclusive stories, poems, news, cover reveals and more.